JC Medical

 Acquisition in 2017

 Harpoon Medical, Inc. is a medical device company based in Baltimore, Maryland, focused on developing and commercializing innovative transcatheter devices for patients with mitral valve disease.
-Founded in 2013, the company specializes in a minimally invasive, image-guided surgical tool designed for beating heart mitral valve repair.
-This technology allows surgeons to access and repair the mitral valve through a small incision between the ribs, eliminating the need for cardiac arrest or cardiopulmonary bypass.
-The Harpoon device inserts "bulky knot" neochords into the valve leaflets, effectively addressing mitral valve regurgitation.
-The introduction of this device is expected to significantly shorten the duration of traditional open-heart surgeries from several hours to approximately 60 minutes, while also reducing recovery time from weeks to just days.
-As of December 2017, Harpoon Medical operates as a subsidiary of Edwards Lifesciences Corporation.
+Founded in 2013, the company has pioneered a minimally invasive, image-guided surgical tool designed for repairing the mitral valve on a beating heart.
+This technology, developed at the University of Maryland School of Medicine, allows surgeons to perform repairs through a small incision between the ribs, eliminating the need for cardiac arrest or cardiopulmonary bypass.
+The Harpoon device utilizes a technique that involves inserting neochords to effectively eliminate mitral valve regurgitation.
+By streamlining the traditional open-heart surgical procedure, which typically lasts 3 to 6 hours, into a more efficient 60-minute operation, Harpoon Medical aims to significantly reduce recovery times, enabling patients to return to their normal activities much sooner.
+As a subsidiary of Edwards Lifesciences Corporation since 2017, Harpoon Medical continues to work towards transforming the treatment landscape for mitral valve disease.

 Valtech Cardio